angelod1as/node_starter/README.md

 ## SOLID

-I've built this based on code from code [Rocketseat](https://rocketseat.com.br/) bootcamp.
+I've built this based on code from [Rocketseat](https://rocketseat.com.br/) bootcamp.
 I try the most to follow the [SOLID](https://khalilstemmler.com/articles/solid-principles/solid-typescript/) principles.

+This Readme file is huge because I feel there's a lack of explanation and documentation on traditional Readmes, so, I decided to make one I'd really like to see lying around.

+It took me about 8 hours to finish this project.